jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ### Listening and asking questions

 A common way of learning from a participant is by asking questions and listening to the participant’s answers.
 Aim for rich, story-like descriptions that about the user’s motivations, activities, and their context.
 To encourage the participant to provide such story-like answers, you often need to ask for descriptions of an activity and the reasons for doing it.
-So your questions may be something like this: “Can you tell me why you chose this recipe?” or “You said you will brown the onions—how do you do that?”
+So, your questions may be something like this: “Can you tell me why you chose this recipe?” or “You said you will brown the onions—how do you do that?”

 Asking questions and getting answers from a participant is a very versatile tool.
 It can be done without many resources.
 In addition, you are not tied to a specific place, and you can talk about both past events and future plans.